 Best Budget Fly Fishing Rod

-The above-mentioned Sage Circa is too expensive for most fishermen, especially if you are just getting into fly fishing.
-If you get a chance to try a rod like the Circa out, you’ll immediately notice that it has a particular “feel” to it.
+The above-mentioned Sage rod is too expensive for most fishermen, especially if you are just getting into fly fishing.
+If you get a chance to try a rod like the Sage out, you’ll immediately notice that it has a particular “feel” to it.
 It’s a moderate action rod that isn’t too fast.
 Every fly fishing rod is going to have a different speed and casting profile.
 Some of the best fly fishing rods are those that don’t move with an action that’s too quick.
 The St. Croix Rio Santo is one of those rods, and a good “budget” alternative to much more expensive models.

 The rod itself is made of SCII graphite with a Flex Coat slow-cure finish.
 These rods are less expensive than the American-made St. Croix models.
 They are designed in the United States and assembled in Mexico.
 Don’t let that fool you.
 The components are still top-notch and the feel is superb.

 Because of its versatility and low cost, the Rio Santo is a common alternative to the most expensive fly rods.
 But yet it is still one that you will find many advanced fishermen using.
 If you’re just getting into fly fishing and you want to do it right then this is a great choice.

 When just starting out in the world of fishing as a young angler, the right gear can greatly increase a child’s success.
 Ensuring that your child is outfitted with the proper equipment not only allows for their first fishing experiences to be fun, but also safe and productive.